xLightsSequencer/xLights/README.txt

-   -- bug (keith)  Fix Hanson boards should be opendmx -- bug (keith)  Fix clear model controller properties when copied -- bug (keith)  Handle material files where the name is not the same as the obj file correctly -- bug (keith)  Fix model groups panels lists dont resize with panel -- bug (keith)  Fix FPP connect duplicates sequences for upload in some scenarios 2020.45 October 26 2020
+   -- bug (keith)  Fix Hanson boards should be opendmx -- bug (keith)  Fix clear model controller properties when copied -- bug (keith)  Handle material files where the name is not the same as the obj file correctly -- bug (keith)  Fix model groups panels lists don't resize with panel -- bug (keith)  Fix FPP connect duplicates sequences for upload in some scenarios 2020.45 October 26 2020
    -- enh (keith)  Add specific variants to falcon controllers where receivers are added to the serial port